I am here because:

 What is a physical restraint?

-A physical restraint is any manual method or material device attached, or adjacent to, a resident's body that he/she cannot remove easily.
+A physical restraint is any manual method or material device attached, to or adjacent to, a resident's body that he/she cannot remove easily.
 A physical restraint restricts freedom of movement or normal access to one's body.
-Nursing home staff are responsible for appropriate safe application of restraints, monitoring, periodic release, range of motion of involved body region, and toileting while the restraint is in use.
+Nursing home staff are responsible for the appropriate safe application of restraints, monitoring, periodic release, range of motion of involved body region, and toileting while the restraint is in use.

 What are some examples of types of restraints?